ThreeSixtyGiving/standard/documentation/about/governance.md

 The Committee meets two to four times a year to discuss the Standard schema, look at how it is being used and consider any proposed changes or upgrades.
 This is a voluntary committee with representatives from Funders Together staff and Board, grantmakers, users of 360Giving data and open data and standards experts, with an independent Chair.

 Secretarial support is provided to the Committee by Funders Together.
-The Committee is responsible for recommending formal upgrades of the Standard to the CEO and Board of Funders Together and ensuring the governance and revision process has been properly carried out.
+The Committee is responsible for recommending formal upgrades of the Standard to the Chief Executive and Board of Funders Together and ensuring the governance and revision process has been properly carried out.

 For further details see the [current membership of the Stewardship Committee](https://www.360giving.org/about/data-standard/) and the [Terms of Reference](../../about/sc-tor).
 To contact the Stewardship Committee please email <standard@threesixtygiving.org>.